How to Connect to OpenSearch Database Clusters

 • Connection string: A condensed URL that you can pass to a client or use with curl.

-By default, the control panel doesn’t reveal the cluster’s password for security reasons.
-Click Copy to copy connection details with the password, or click show-password to reveal the password.
+By default, the Control Panel doesn’t reveal the cluster’s password for security reasons.
+Click Copy to copy connection details with the password, or click Show to reveal the password.

-Each managed database comes with an SSL certificate.
-You can use this SSL certificate to encrypt connections between your client applications and the database.
+Each managed database comes with a CA certificate you can use to encrypt connections between your client applications and the database.

-To download your database’s SSL certificate, click the name of the cluster on the Databases page to go to its Overview page.
+To download your database’s CA certificate, click the name of the cluster on the Databases page to go to its Overview page.
 In the Connection Details section, click Download CA certificate.

 Databases connection details with Download CA Certificate selected